 Sachs holds a Master of Science in Computer Science with a concentration in information security from James Madison University, a Master of Science in Science and Technology Commercialization from the University of Texas at Austin and a Bachelor of Civil Engineering from the Georgia Institute of Technology.
 He is a graduate of the Army's Command and General Staff College, the Army Engineer School, the Army Computer Science School and the Army's Airborne and Air Assault schools.
 Sachs is currently pursuing a PhD in Public Policy from George Mason University.
 He holds an advanced class amateur radio license; is a registered Professional Engineer in the Commonwealth of Virginia; is a member of the local InfraGard, ECTF and ISSA chapters; and is a life member of the Signal Corps Regimental Association, the Armed Forces Communications and Electronics Association and the Texas Exes.
 A native of Tallahassee, Florida, he and his wife currently live in Virginia.
 They have two grown children, one living in Washington state and the other in Georgia.

 John N. Stewart

-Senior Vice President and Chief Security Officer, Cisco Systems Inc.
+Senior Vice President and Chief Security Officer, Threat Response, Intelligence, and Development (TRIAD), Cisco Systems, Inc.

 As senior vice president and chief security officer, John Stewart leads the Cisco Threat Response, Intelligence and Development (TRIAD) group.